Quark Coalescence with Quark Number Conservation and the Effect on Quark-Hadron Scaling

 Comparing the scalings of Eqs.(\ref{v2msoft}-\ref{v2bsoft}) with those in Eq.(\ref{v2hard}), we find that the scalings of hadron elliptic flows with the quark elliptic flow for soft quarks are weaker than those for hard quarks.
-This can be understood from Eq.~(\ref{fq1}), which says that the azimuthal asymmetry in the quark momentum distribution during the coalescence process will be reduced from its initial magnitude.
-For hard quarks this reduction is negligible because $f_0\! (\vpq) I_M\!(\vpm,t) \! \ll \!
-1$ is true throughout the coalescence process.
-For soft quarks, however, the azimuthal asymmetry in the quark momentum distribution will gradually vanish during coalescence, leading to weaker scalings of soft hadron elliptic flows with the quark elliptic flow.
+For example, Eq.~(\ref{v2msoft}) gives $v^{soft}_{2,M} (\pp) \simeq \vtwoq (\pp/2)$ for soft mesons, while the scaling for hard mesons, $v^{hard}_{2,M} (\pp) \simeq 2 \vtwoq (\pp/2)$, is twice as strong.
+The weaker scaling can be understood from Eq.~(\ref{fq1}), where the term $f_0 (\vpq)$ in the denominator means that the azimuthal asymmetry in the quark momentum distribution during the coalescence process will be reduced from its initial magnitude (provided that the coalescing coefficient in the term $I_M(\vpm,t)$ in the denominator does not depend on the azimuthal angle).
+For hard quarks, this reduction is negligible because the condition $f_0 (\vpq) I_M(\vpm,t) \ll 1$ is true throughout the coalescence process.
+For soft quarks, however, the azimuthal asymmetry in the quark momentum distribution gradually vanishes during coalescence, leading to weaker scalings of soft hadron elliptic flows with the quark elliptic flow.